awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

       runas: root
 ```

-AWS CodeDeploy uses this AppSpec file to copy all of the files in the `/tmp/WordPress` folder on the development machine to the `/var/www/html/WordPress` folder on the target Amazon EC2 instance\.
-During the deployment, AWS CodeDeploy runs the specified scripts as `root` in the `/var/www/html/WordPress/scripts` folder on the target Amazon EC2 instance at specified events during the deployment lifecycle, such as **BeforeInstall** and **AfterInstall**\.
-If any of these scripts take longer than 300 seconds \(5 minutes\) to run, AWS CodeDeploy stops the deployment and marks the deployment as failed\.
+CodeDeploy uses this AppSpec file to copy all of the files in the `/tmp/WordPress` folder on the development machine to the `/var/www/html/WordPress` folder on the target Amazon EC2 instance\.
+During the deployment, CodeDeploy runs the specified scripts as `root` in the `/var/www/html/WordPress/scripts` folder on the target Amazon EC2 instance at specified events during the deployment lifecycle, such as **BeforeInstall** and **AfterInstall**\.
+If any of these scripts take longer than 300 seconds \(5 minutes\) to run, CodeDeploy stops the deployment and marks the deployment as failed\.

-For more information about these settings, see the [AWS CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.
+For more information about these settings, see the [CodeDeploy AppSpec File Reference](reference-appspec-file.md)\.

 **Important**
 The locations and numbers of spaces between each of the items in this file are important\.
-If the spacing is incorrect, AWS CodeDeploy raises an error that might be difficult to debug\.
+If the spacing is incorrect, CodeDeploy raises an error that might be difficult to debug\.
 For more information, see [AppSpec File Spacing](reference-appspec-file.md#reference-appspec-file-spacing)\.